“What would you do?”

 It is heartbreaking to hear the stories of refugees and what they faced that led them to flee.
 If, as we hear in the second reading, we are to be “ambassadors for Christ,” how can we turn our back on these families, especially the children?
 What will their future—and ours—be if we don’t help them overcome their trauma and build a more hopeful future for themselves and their societies?

 Joan Rosenhauer is the executive director of Jesuit Refugee Service USA.
-She leads JRS’s efforts to ensure pastoral support is available for people of all faiths in five U.S. detention centers and to mobilize U.S. support for people around the world who have been forced to flee their homes.
+She serves on the global JRS leadership team, and leads JRS’s efforts to provide pastoral support for people of all faiths in five U.S. detention centers and to mobilize U.S. support for people around the world who have been forced to flee their homes.

 Joan Rosenhauer es la directora ejecutiva del Servicio Jesuita de Refugiados (JRS) en los Estados Unidos.
 Ella lidera los esfuerzos de JRS para dar ayuda pastoral a las personas de toda tradición religiosa en 5 centros de detención en los Estados Unidos, y movilizar la ayuda de los Estados Unidos a personas de todo el mundo que han debido huir de sus hogares.